top of page

 Naomi Wong, piano (PC: Danielle Sum)

-Toronto-born pianist, Naomi Wong, is emerging as a compelling musical orator whose sincere and thoughtful artistry places human connection at the forefront of her performances.
+Canadian pianist Naomi Wong is emerging as a compelling musical orator whose sincere and thoughtful artistry places human connection at the forefront of her performances.

-Naomi has been extremely privileged to have learned from many inspiring pianists and pedagogues in a variety of settings.
-She began her piano studies at age six and is currently pursuing her Master’s in Piano Performance with a full gradute assistantship in Keyboard Studies at the Peabody Institute.
-She is greatly indebted to her current teacher, HieYon Choi, as well as her former teachers: Steven Philcox and Dr. Enrico Elisi at the University of Toronto, Ken Marple at the University Settlement Music & Arts School, and Rachel Yu, all of whom have inspired her passion for music and have guided her to discover her artistic voice.
-In recent summers, she has also participated in festivals throughout North America and Europe, where she has worked with artists such as Michelle Cann, Jerome Lowenthal, Benedetto Lupo, John O’Conor and Boris Slutsky.
+Throughout her artistic journey, Naomi has been extremely privileged to have been shaped by many inspiring pianists.
+She is greatly indebted to her current teacher, HieYon Choi, as well as her former teachers: Steven Philcox and Dr. Enrico Elisi at the University of Toronto, Ken Marple at the University Settlement Music & Arts School, and Rachel Yu, all of whom have inspired her passion for music and have guided her to discover her unique artistic voice.

 Her transformative experience with her current and past mentors has inspired her to work with younger students as a private piano teacher.
 She endeavours to help all students, regardless of their natural musical aptitude, connect to music on a human level.